dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-weight-and-derivation/the-heavy-lean-split.md

 ## Enclitics and Pronoun Contractions

 In Inglisce, weak pronouns and helping verbs frequently contract and attach to the preceding word.
-Because Inglisce enforces a strict visual split between heavy roots (ending in `-e`) and lean verbs (ending in consonants), the clitic system operates on a highly predictable binary.
+Because Inglisce enforces a strict visual split between heavy roots (ending in ⟨-e⟩) and lean verbs (ending in consonants), the clitic system operates on a highly predictable binary dictated entirely by the terminal letter.

-The spelling and attachment of a clitic are dictated entirely by the terminal letter of the word it follows.

 ### 1. The Vowel Cushion (Fused Clitics)
-If the preceding word state ends in a silent `-e` (such as an infinitive verb, a heavy noun, or a future tense construction), the clitic fuses directly to the word.
-The `-e` acts as a phonetic hinge, providing a visual cushion before the apostrophe.
+If the preceding word state ends in a silent ⟨-e⟩ (such as an infinitive verb, a heavy noun, or a future tense construction), the clitic fuses directly to the word.
+The ⟨-e⟩ acts as a phonetic hinge, providing a visual cushion before the apostrophe while preserving the full singular base under contraction.

 * **Rule:** Drop the initial vowel of the pronoun/helping verb and attach directly with an apostrophe.